Past Institutes

 Shaping the American Republic to 1877

-In June 2012, Humanities Texas held institutes on university campuses in Brownsville and San Antonio examining significant events and themes in U.S. history from the colonial era through Reconstruction.
-The curriculum tracked to the state standards for eighth-grade U.S. history.
+In June 2012, Humanities Texas held institutes on The University of Texas campuses in Brownsville and San Antonio examining significant events and themes in U.S. history from the colonial era through Reconstruction.
+Eighty-seven teachers participated in the three-day institutes.

 The Brownsville institute faculty included Pulitzer Prize-winning historian Jack N. Rakove (Stanford University), Daniel Feller (University of Tennessee), Charles Flanagan (National Archives), Kenneth Stevens (Texas Christian University), Carey Latimore (Trinity University), and Stacy Fuller (Amon Carter Museum), as well as UT Brownsville scholars Manuel F. Medrano, Thomas Britten, Hariett Denise Joseph, Anthony Knopp, James Mills, Philip Samponaro, Amanda Taylor-Montoya, and Michael Van Wagenen.